topofocus/arcadedb/README.md

 ```
 $ cd bin && ./console.rb
 ```

-## Usage
+## Database Management

-Actually, only a basic HTTP-APi-Access is implemented.

-It allows to play around using simple api-calls:
+The console allows a low-level management of the database-server It allows to play around using simple api-calls:
 ```ruby